How to Access Files on a RAID Disk When NAS Instek NR5400-1U is Unavailable: Comprehensive Guide

 To maximize the effectiveness of backups, it is recommended to follow best practices such as maintaining multiple copies of backups, testing the restoration process periodically, and ensuring the external storage devices are properly maintained and protected.

-Although NAS NR5400-1U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS NR5400-1U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view